 When you integrate Mailchimp with another platform, import data from an outside source, or allow visitors to subscribe via website forms, you can be certain that you have duplicate data in the platform.
 It’s unavoidable.
 94% of organizations suspect that their customer and prospect data may be inaccurate.

 Mailchimp matches duplicates by email, keeping identified duplicate records from being added to your database.
-However, it only identifies exact-match emails — so similar email addresses like firstname.lastname@example.org and email@example.com, or using personal and work email addresses by the same person, or typos, won’t be detected and will be added into the system as duplicates.
+However, it only identifies exact-match emails — so a similar email address like email@example.com and firstname.lastname@example.org, or using personal and work email addresses by the same person, or typos, won’t be detected and will be added into the system as duplicates.
 While this feature can help you to limit the duplicate rates within your database, you can be certain that there are always going to be some that slip through the cracks.

 Insycle closes the gaps in duplicate handling by making it easy to deduplicate Mailchimp contacts using advanced identification protocols, across audiences, in bulk.
 Then, you can schedule those deduplication processes to run automatically on a set schedule, eliminating “fixing duplicates” from your to-do list entirely.

-Let’s start by taking a look at the real-world impact that duplicate contacts in your Mailchimp database will have on your organization.
+Let’s start by taking a look at the real-world impact that duplicate contacts in your Mailchimp account database will have on your organization.

 - How Duplicate Mailchimp Contacts Are Hurting Your Marketing Efforts